Atlantis-Ecosystem-Model/shinyrAtlantis/README.md

 `sh.prm`
 -----------------------

-**sh.prm**: A shiny application for exploring the data in the bioloy parameter file.
+**sh.prm**: A shiny application for exploring the data in the biology parameter file.
 Code is located in file `shprm.R`.

 ``` r
 library(shinyrAtlantis)